fraz3alpha/andy_taylorcowen/_posts/2016-01-09-parkrun-around-new-zealand.md

 ![Turns out the signage is even back to front in the Southern Hemisphere...](/assets/img/parkrun-around-new-zealand-hamilton-lake-selfie.jpg)
+_Turns out the signage is even back to front in the Southern Hemisphere..._

-![A beautiful course on a beautiful morning](/assets/img/parkrun-around-new-zealand-hamilton-lake-map.png)
+![A beautiful course on a beautiful morning](/assets/img/parkrun-around-new-zealand-hamilton-lake-map.png) _A beautiful course on a beautiful morning_

 ## NZ parkrun #6 9/12/2015: Kapiti Coast